GedalyaKrycer/hw-6-weather-dashboard/README.md

 * Adding a "Clear All" button to remove all locations
 * Refining layout for the 5 Day Forecast columns, so they wrap at a larger breakpoint
 * Adding in the local storage feature
+* Running HTML, CSS, JS through validators
+* Fixing the 5 Day Weather Forecast Dates to be Unique.
+(Ordinal UNIX API data being pulled is unique, but when running through a converter function, it breaks.)